SeaShell92/shell-website/source/about-me.md

 ---
 layout: default
+title: All About Me
 ---

-# About Me

-I have been a working professional since I was 20.
-I obtained my first NVQ way back in 2010 and I used that course to gain work experience as an administrative assistant ever since.
-I've also gained a few more NVQs along the way and one Level 2 VRQ in Beauty Specialist Techniques, just because I wanted to brush up on my people skills.
-It's a vocational qualification but I decided not to pursue that career option after all.

 Office jobs were my life right up until I decided a change of career was required in the middle of 2019.
 I did one year Access to Higher Education course in college before 3 years of university which lead me to the graduate job I have today.
 Yes, I did my first year of university in lockdown of 2020.
 My only work experience comes from the "pre-covid era" as I call it and that was a very different world to the one we live in now.
 Thankfully my current job has given me plenty of time to adjust and the company have been very supportive.

+I have been a working professional since I was 20.
+I obtained my first NVQ way back in 2010 and I used that course to gain work experience as an administrative assistant ever since.
+I've also gained a few more NVQs along the way and one Level 2 VRQ in Beauty Specialist Techniques, just because I wanted to brush up on my people skills.
+It's a vocational qualification but I decided not to pursue that career option after all.

 ## Work History